shaoweipng/udacity-deep-learning/README.md

 This repository stores the assignments I have done during the [Udacity MOOC on Deep Learning][udacity-deep-learning].
 The course is free but there is no support expect if you register to a [nanodegree program][udacity-nanodegree].
 That's why I have I tried to comment as much as possible my results, you may find them useful.

+**Disclaimer:** there is probably a code of conduct if you are enrolled in the nanodegree.
+Copying the code from the repository and pretending it to be sure would be bad.
+Even looking into it may be an infringement.
+Talk to your instructor.

 ## Installation and setup

 Note that 4 GB of RAM are short to run the notebooks, 8 GB will be more comfortable.